 Professor Michael Mainelli is Executive Chairman of Z/Yen Group and Principal Advisor to Long Finance.
 He is also the creator of Z/Yen’s Global Financial Centres Index.
 Michael’s book, The Price of Fish: A New Approach to Wicked Economics and Better Decisions, written with Ian Harris, won the 2012 Independent Publisher Book Awards Finance, Investment & Economics Gold Prize.

-Professor Michael Mainelli Executive Chairman.
-Professor Michael Mainelli is Executive Chairman of Z/Yen Group and Principal Advisor to Long Finance.
-He is also the creator of Z/Yen’s Global Financial Centres Index.
+Professor Michael Mainelli is Chairman of Z/Yen Group and Principal Advisor to Long Finance.
+He is also the creator of Z/Yen’s Global Financial Centres, Global Green Finance, and Smart Centres indices.
 Michael’s book, The Price of Fish: A New Approach to Wicked Economics and Better Decisions, written with Ian Harris, won the 2012 Independent Publisher Book Awards Finance, Investment & Economics Gold Prize.
+Professor Mainelli was appointed as the 695th Lord Mayor of London in November 2023 and will serve in that role until November 2024.